NikolayRag/QMidiDevice/README.md

 # QMidiDevice
-Abstract MIDI device for QT/PySide
+MIDI device interface for `PySide`

 https://github.com/NikolayRag/QMidiDevice

-`QMidiDevice` is a QObject that is bound to specific named hardware or virtual MIDI device, handling connection, automatic reconnection, failure handling, listening to incoming data and sending outgoing data.
+`QMidiDevice` is bound to specific hardware or virtual MIDI device.
+It handle  connection, failure handling, automatic reconnection, listening to incoming data and sending outgoing data.

-`QMidiDevice` instances are created with `QMidiDeviceMonitor.maintain(time)` singletone call.

-Only one `QMidiDevice` per device exists at a moment, maintained by QMidiDeviceMonitor.
 Both input and output ports for same device are bound within one `QMidiDevice`.
+Only one `QMidiDevice` per device exists at a time, maintained by QMidiDeviceMonitor.

+`QMidiDevice` instances are created and managed by `QMidiDeviceMonitor` singletone.
+Start with `QMidiDeviceMonitor.maintain(seconds)` static call, which will monitor available devices repeatedly every `seconds`.

 Each device with unique name get it's own `QMidiDevice` wrapper, being valid till app exit, even while device is unplugged physically.
 Device disconnections, reconnections and errors are handled by emitting `QMidiDevice`'s specific signals.

+### Plugging and connecting

+`QMidiDevice` fires .sigPlugged(isOut, state) signal as device plugged state is changed.
+This can happen at `QMidiDeviceMonitor` maintainance, or by catching device error (state=False for unplugged).

+`QMidiDevice` been unplugged by accident will reconnect when plugged back. `sigRestore(isOut, success)` emitted in this case.

+### Data sending and receiving

+Send raw data with `.send(list)` with bytes `list`.
+Control changes can be built and sent with '.cc()'.

+All data sent to `QMidiDevice` handled regardless to plugged state.

+`sigRecieved(list)` signals emitted when data is received.
+Control Change input events are detected, emitting `sigCC()` event.

 ##QMidiDeviceMonitor

-Singletone class, used to handle actual MIDI devices pool.
+Singletone class, used to handle `QMidiDevice` pool.

-Start `QMidiDevice` flow by calling `QMidiDeviceMonitor.maintain(time)`, which will scan available MIDI devices repeatedly, with `time` cycle length in seconds.
-Providing `0` (default) will run maintainance proccess once and stop running cycle if any.
+`QMidiDeviceMonitor.maintain(seconds=0)` repeatedly scan available MIDI devices, with `seconds` cycle frequency.
+Providing `0` (default) will scan once and stop running cycle if any.

 Static `QMidiDeviceMonitor.sigScanned(list)` signal will be emitted at each cycle, providing complete `QMidiDevice` list collected so far.
-This list holds all MIDI devices been found at any cycle.
+This list holds all MIDI devices been found since first cycle, also with  currently disconnected ones.

+`QMidiDevice` for non-yet-plugged device created with `QMidiDeviceMonitor.demand(name)`.

-`QMidiDevice` list can be retreieved by `QMidiDeviceMonitor.midiList(bool)` call.
-While omitting argument will return complete list of devices, even disconnected, providing True or False will return only plugged devices with Output and Input ports respectively.
+Last known `QMidiDevice` list can be retreieved by `QMidiDeviceMonitor.midiList(bool)` call.
+While omitting argument will return complete list of devices, providing True or False will return only plugged devices with Output and Input ports respectively.

-In addition to `sigScanned`, `sigAdded(object, bool)` and `sigMissing(object, bool)` are emitted when device is plugged and unplugged, boolean `True` standing for Output, and `False` for Input.
+`sigAdded(object, bool)` and `sigMissing(object, bool)` are emitted when device is plugged and unplugged, boolean `True` standing for Output, and `False` for Input.

-`sigCrit(object, bool)` emitted when device suddenly realised disconnected while being operated (bool = `False`), or reconnects back (bool = `True`)
+`sigCrit(object, bool)` emitted when device suddenly realised disconnected while being operated with `False`, or reconnects back for `True`.

 *!
-There's confusing issue, that prevent `QMidiDevice.sigFail()` pass to `QMidiDeviceMonitor.sigCrit(object,False)`, while being intercepted directly.
+There's confusing issue, that prevents `QMidiDevice.sigFail()` pass to `QMidiDeviceMonitor.sigCrit(object,False)`, while being intercepted directly.
 It's going to be some scope or CG issue for sure, any help is welcome.*

-## Plugging and connecting

-## Data sending and receiving

-All data sent to `QMidiDevice` handled regardless+ to plugged state and is buffered if set.
-Data sent to actual device can be filtered by transform hooks+ which can be table+ definitions at default case.

-Received data is nonblocked, firing signals and also filtered+ back.

 ---